SanjayAnbarasu/PRODIGY_FS_01/README.md

 ## Secure User Authentication with MERN Stack
 This project demonstrates a secure user authentication system built with the MERN stack (MongoDB, Express.js, React, and Node.js).
-The application includes features such as user registration, login, password hashing, and JWT-based authentication, all implemented with best practices to ensure security.
+The application includes features such as user registration, login, password hashing.

-Table of Contents
+## Table of Contents
 Features
 Tech Stack
 Installation